 Addiction must first be accepted by the individual, who is ready and willing to seek help in order for it to be effective.
-Support should be taken as a long-term approach, to ensure it is sustainable and the patient is able to make the necessary changes in order to live a life independent of drugs and improve overall wellbeing and quality of life.
+Support should be taken as a long-term approach, to ensure it is sustainable and the patient is able to make the necessary changes in order to live a life independent of drugs and improve overall well-being and quality of life.

-There are a wide variety of treatment options available to suit your individual needs, and some insurance carriers are even able to cover the costs of treatments.
+There is a wide variety of treatment options available to suit your individual needs, and some insurance carriers are even able to cover the costs of treatments.
 It is important that the individual finds support that is free of judgment and takes a compassionate approach to support them through the process.
 Many treatment centers are community-focused and use evidence-based therapies such as cognitive-behavioral therapy (CBT) which have been proven to help individuals battle drug abuse.